Document Title: Phone Procedures

 - For situations involving obscene phone calls, just hang up.

-- For threatening phone calls, refer to the “Threatening Call Checklist” in the Guide to Emergency Preparedness Manual located on the west side of the circulation desk in the bottom drawer.
+- For threatening phone calls, refer to the “Threatening Phone Call/Bomb Threat Checklist” listed on the back of the “Bomb Threat” tab in the red Guide to Emergency Preparedness Manual located in the bottom drawer at the circulation desk.

 Refreshment Area Telephone Usage:

 The telephone in the refreshment area can only be used for local telephone calls.
 The use of this telephone is free and is provided as a courtesy for our patrons.
 Users are asked to adhere to the following:

 - Calls should be limited to five minutes.

 - This telephone should not be used for multiple calls.

 - Conversations should be kept at low levels out of respect for others.